HoangTrang150302/AI_test/README.md

 ### Define and train the model

-The purpose of this step is to create a set of diverse models to be trained and evaluated on the dataset.
-Different types of models is used to compare their performance and select the best one.
-This approach used merely the traditional Machine Learning method including Linear Regression, Support Vector Regression, Gaussian Process and Multilayer Perceptron.
-These models are provided by the scikit-learn library.
+This step aims to create a set of diverse models to be trained and evaluated on the dataset.
+Different models are used to compare their performance and select the best one.
+This approach used merely the traditional Machine Learning method including Linear Regression, Support Vector Regression, Gaussian Process, and Multilayer Perceptron.
+These four models are provided by the scikit-learn library.

 ```python
 # import statement